bitcoinops/bitcoinops.github.io/_includes/specials/taproot/en/06-multisignatures.md

    (the same as is commonly done now for multisigs).

-2. The wallet also generates a set of nonces that are also shared with the other participants.
-The wallet can generate these nonces using BIP32 hardened derivation.
-Nonces are 32 bytes and you need two of them per signature.
-For infrequently used wallets, all the nonces needed for the entire wallet lifetime can be shared up front.
-For more frequently used wallets (e.g. LN routing nodes), each wallet can send its signature for the current transaction along with its nonces for the next transaction.

-3. Any of the wallets can then generate an aggregated public key by combining its pubkey at a certain BIP32 depth with pubkeys at the same depth from all other wallets in the multisignature association.
+2. Any of the wallets can then generate an aggregated public key by combining its pubkey at a certain BIP32 depth with pubkeys at the same depth from all other wallets in the multisignature association.
    The aggregated public key can be used to receive P2TR payments.

-4. When one of the wallets wants to spend the funds, it uses a [PSBT][topic psbt]-based workflow similar to what it would use with script-based multisig.
-Unlike multisig, the wallet uses its next nonces and the next nonces of all the other participants to create a shared nonce according to the MuSig2 algorithm; it then creates a partial signature over that nonce and the transaction.
+4. When one of the wallets wants to spend the funds, it uses a [PSBT][topic psbt]-based workflow similar to what it would use with script-based multisig, but now two rounds of communication between signers are required.
+In the first round, the proposer creates the unsigned transaction and includes a pair of randomly-generated nonces.
+It's absolutely essential that the nonces not be derived in an entirely deterministic way that could lead to the same nonce being used again for a different signature.
+The proposer sends the PSBT with the nonces to the other wallets.

-5. When the other wallets receive the PSBT, they use the same procedure.
+5. The other wallets receive the PSBT and send a further updated PSBT with their own pair of random nonces to the other wallets, or to a coordinator who works trustlessly on behalf of the wallets.

+6. When all the wallets have all the nonce pairs, they combine them into a single nonce.
+The coordinator may also do this for them.
+   The wallets then all update their versions of the PSBT with their partial signatures, sending the PSBTs to the other wallets or the coordinator.
    The partial signatures are then combined to create the final signature and the transaction is broadcast.